mmavipc/VirtualHacker/README.txt

-VirtualHacker is a realistic hacking game, see the files in the design file for more info.
+VirtualHacker is a realistic hacking game, see the design file for more info.